-I cried a river over you, On site installation, marbles collage, 2020.
+I cried a river over, On site installation, marbles collage, 2020.

 Agios Nikolaos, Crete.
 Within the project "spirit of the stairs", municipality of Agios Nikolaos with curators Eleni Koukou and Theophilos Tramboulis.